-In general, I build a tour itinerary in consultation with you so that you get a tour that matches your interests.
-I do tours of Jerusalem (I live in the German Colony), the Old City, Jewish Quarter, tours of Christian sites, the ancient City of David including wading through Hezekiah’s tunnel – these tours combine history, archaeology, religion, architecture, etc. I guide a food and people tour of Mahane Yehuda market.
-I guide tours in Tel Aviv-Jaffa a combination of history, architecture, art and culture.
+I build a tour itinerary in consultation with you so that you get a tour that matches your interests.
+I guide Jerusalem (I live in the German Colony) – the Old City, Jewish Quarter, Christian sites, the ancient City of David including wading through Hezekiah’s tunnel.
+These tours combine history, archaeology, religion, architecture, etc. I guide tours in Tel Aviv-Jaffa a combination of history, architecture, art and culture.

-I am happy to take you farther afield, day trips from Jerusalem to Herodium, desert monasteries, Qasr el-Yahud, the traditional site in the Jordan River where John baptised Jesus, Qumran where the Dead Sea Scrolls were discovered, the oases of Ein Gedi and Ein Feshka in the Judean desert, hiking Nahal Arugot or for the more adventurous Nahal Darga, the Dead Sea and Masada.
+I am happy to take you farther afield, day trips from Jerusalem to Herodium, desert monasteries, Qasr el-Yahud, the traditional site in the Jordan River where John baptised Jesus, Qumran where the Dead Sea Scrolls were discovered, the oases of Ein Gedi and Ein Feshka in the Judean desert, the Dead Sea and Masada.

 Planning your Itinerary

-For people who have a week or more in Israel I can work out a customized itinerary including historical and archaeological sites like Caesarea, Akko also spelled Acre (learn about the “greatest jail break in history” and visit the other Holocaust museum and Bahai gardens, Tsippori/Sepphoris, Beit Shean/Scythopolis, Sussita/Hippos and Banias.
-We can explore the Golan in the north or the Negev desert in the south.
-I can share with you nature spots off the beaten track, just a quiet spot for a picnic or hikes suited to the whole family or more challenging hikes, for example, the Yehudia Reserve has some great hikes with water which is a delight in the hot summer months.
+For people who have a week or more in Israel I work out a personalized itinerary (at no extra cost) including historical and archaeological sites – like Caesarea, Tsippori/Sepphoris, Beit Shean/Scythopolis, Sussita/Hippos and Banias.
+In Akko, also spelled Acre learn about the “greatest jail break in history” and visit the other Holocaust museum and Bahai gardens, We can explore the Golan in the north or the Negev desert in the south.
+I can share with you nature spots off the beaten track, just a quiet spot for a picnic or hikes suited to the whole family.
+For more challenging hikes there is the Yehudia Reserve for example, which has some great hikes with water which is a delight in the hot summer months.